kmadel/blog/content/posts/cicd-with-kubernetes/building-docker-images-with-kubernetes.md

 series: ["CICD on Kubernetes"]
 tags: ["Kubernetes","Jenkins","CI","CD","autoscaling","DIND","security"]
 part: 4
-date: 2019-01-27T23:09:15-04:00
+date: 2019-03-16T23:09:15-04:00
 draft: true
 ---
 Back in 2013, before Kubernetes was a thing, Docker was making Linux containers (LXC) much more accessible and Docker based containers were taking off.
 At the same time, continuous integration (CI) was becoming a common best practice for application development.
 The use of Docker containers with CI began to be adopted as an easy and efficient way to manage CI tools - compilers, testing tools, security scans, etc. But it was new and there weren't a lot of best practices to adopt - it was more like 'go figure it out'.
-And early on, one very important aspect of using containers for CI/CD was using containers to build container images and pushing those images to a Docker registry - but again, this was all very new, and a lot of people didn't really know what they were doing and there wasn't a manual.
+And early on, one very important aspect of using containers for CI/CD was using containers to build container images and pushing those images to a container registry - but again, this was all very new, and a lot of people didn't really know what they were doing and there wasn't a manual.

 Fast forward a couple of years to September of 2015.
 Jérôme Petazzoni published an article entitled ["Using Docker-in-Docker for your CI or testing environment?
 Think twice."](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) The article basically describes how using Docker-in-Docker (DIND) is bad choice for a CI/CD workload for a number of different reasons - it is definitely an article still worth a read.
 He promoted the concept of mounting the host's Docker socket as a volume in a Docker container to accomplish similar functionality but without the drawbacks of DIND -  to include layer caching and requiring [privileged mode](https://blog.docker.com/2013/09/docker-can-now-run-within-docker/).
 In Part 4 of this CI/CD on Kubernetes series we will explore why it is a bad idea to use either of these two approaches for building and pushing container images from Kubernetes.
 We will look at this from two different perspectives: security and infrastructure/performance.
 Finally, we will take a look at an alternative approach.

 ## What's Wrong with Docker-in-Docker (DIND)

-Security - container must run with privileged flag enabled.
+* Security - container must run with privileged flag enabled.
-Performance - Layer caching is not shared across buids.
+* Performance - Layer caching is not shared across buids.

 So it used to be that doing DIND for CI/CD was a bad idea.
 But in a Kubernetes world you should think twice if you are mounting the Docker socket for CI/CD.
 Let’s just put security aside for a moment - it turns out that mounting the Docker socket has its own set of detrimental issues in a Kubernetes based CI/CD environment.
 A Kubernetes cluster is made up of one or more worker nodes and it is on these worker nodes where Kubernetes schedules and runs [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
 When you mount the Docker socket to a Pod you are mounting the `/var/run/docker.sock` file into each and every container that makes up your Pod and when those containers run Docker commands against that socket they are acutally being executed by the Docker daemon running on the worker node where the Pod was scheduled.
 The Kubernetes scheduler has no way to track that these other containers are running - they aren’t managed by Kubernetes, rather they are managed by the Docker daemon running on the node wher the Pod gets scheduled.
 This will result in Kubernetes scheduling issues, especially on busy clusters.
 And one of the main reasons to use Kubernetes in the first place is because of its robust orchestration and scheduling capabilities, so why would you want to circumvent that for CI/CD?

 ### Security
-**Disclaimer:** I am not a security expert.
-But in simplistic terms, increasing security goes hand in hand with reducing the attack surface or attack vectors.
+**Disclaimer: I am not a security expert.** But in simplistic terms, increased security goes hand in hand with reducing the attack surface or attack vectors.
 It is no different with running Jenkins on Kubernetes.
-If the Docker socket is exposed to Jenkins jobs then a curious/malicious developer can modify a Jenkinsfile to run docker commands as one of the build steps, then they can become root on the node where that job lands.
-If they gain access to the underlying host as root, there are reasonably straightforward methods to escalate privileges and gain access to the entire cluster.
+If the Docker socket is exposed to Jenkins jobs then a curious/malicious developer can modify a Jenkinsfile to run docker commands as one of the build steps, potentially becoming root on the node where that job lands.
+If they gain access to the underlying host as root, there are reasonably straightforward methods to escalate privileges and gain access to the entire Kubernetes cluster.

 DIND has always [required that the privileged flag for the container be enabled](https://blog.docker.com/2013/09/docker-can-now-run-within-docker/).
 But mounting the Docker socket has never really been much more secure, and relied on the use of dedicated Docker daemon instances to isolate CI/CD workloads from other container workloads - like production applications.